wbcsd/pact-directory-service/docs/authentication-as-a-service-design.md

 ## Data access request flow

-When an organization wants to access PCF data from another organization, it can request to create a contract between the two oganizations through the PACT Directory Portal.
+When an organization wants to access PCF data from another organization, it can request to create a connection between the two oganizations through the PACT Directory Portal.
 The second organization will receive an email notification directing them to PACT Directory Portal where they can grant or deny access to the requesting organization.

 The authentication grant flow will be as follows: